0x1776/morpheus/README.md

     consent is illegal and punished by law.

 # Framework description
-    ettercap filters to manipulate tcp/udp requests under MitM attacks replacing the http packet contents by our own contents befor sending the http packet back to the host that have request for it (TCP/IP hijacking)..
+    morpheus.sh framework automates tcp/ip packet manipulation tasks by using ettercap filters to manipulate tcp/udp requests under MitM attacks replacing the http packet contents by our own contents befor sending the http packet back to the host that have request for it (tcp/ip hijacking)

+    Diagram:
+     1º - target requests webpage
+     2º - attacker modifies webpage response
+     3º - modified packet forward back to target

 # Build msfvenom binary